-

 Unfortunately, the rest of the Charles Bridge statues are often neglected by Prague visitors.
 We want to fix that, so here are the statues on the most famous Prague bridge that you should look for!
 (Let's start from the Old Town side, just as Charles IV did.)

 Most of the statues on Charles Bridge are made of sandstone.
-This material is very sensitive to air pollution and thus overtime turns darker until it's almost black.
-Some statues on Charles bridge have been recently renovated, so you can see the original color of sandstone on these.
+This material is very sensitive to air pollution and thus over time turns darker until it's almost black.
+Some statues on Charles Bridge have been recently renovated, so you can see the original color of sandstone on these.

 See more of our Prague Travel Tips.